emmagraham/STAT540-UBC.github.io/subpages/announcements.md

       after_body: ../include/nothing.html
 ---

+### Update on lecture 16
+We made a fix on the labeling in lecture 16, slide 21.

 ### Update on lecture 14

 We have updated lecture 14 to the one Dr. Jones was using in the class.
 Cheers :)